SomanathKambar/SystemDesign/00_fundamentals/single_node_system/url_shortener_single_node/api_contracts.md

 ##  URL shorteners use 302 because:

-• You may change mapping
+• We may change mapping
-• You want to track analytics
+• We want to track analytics
-• You don’t want browsers to cache forever
+• We don’t want browsers to cache forever

-##  So every click hits  server → you retain control.
+##  So every click hits  server → We retain control.

 ## Full redirect flow